Sobolev, Besov and Triebel-Lizorkin spaces on quantum tori: Embedding of Sobolev spaces

 \begin{problem} Let $d\ge2$. \begin{enumerate}[\rm(i)] \item Does one have the following embedding

 \item Does one have the following inequality

 \end{enumerate} \end{problem}

 By the previous discussion, part (i) is reduced to a decomposition for operators in $W^1_1(\T^d_\t)$ of the form \eqref{dec of f} and satisfying \eqref{dec of f'}.
-One could be attempted to do this by transference by first considering operator-valued functions on $\real^d$.
+One could attempt to do this by transference by first considering operator-valued functions on $\real^d$.
 With this in mind, the following observation, due to Marius Junge, might be helpful.

 Given an interval $I=[s,\, t]\subset\real$ and an element $a\in L_1(\T^d_\t)$, we have